lhu10/my_lush/README.md

 ### Features:
 - Forks and executes commands
 - Parses multiple commands on one line with ;
-- Simple redirction using > and <
+- Simple redirection using > and <
-- Simple pipes
+- Simple piping

 ---